 Below are approved co-curricular experiences that satisfy the Saint Louis University Undergraduate Core Reflection in Action requirement.
-Please note that each experience has a separate registration process conducted by the sponsoring department — students do not sign up for these experiences using the traditional course catalog method.
+Please note that each experience has a separate registration process conducted by the sponsoring SLU department — students do not sign up for these experiences using the traditional course catalog method.

 Community Service Opportunities

 Through the Saint Louis University Community Service Federal Work-Study Program, students can earn their financial aid award of FWS by working at a local nonprofit agency.
 This is an alternative to working in more traditional on-campus jobs.
-Students can gain valuable work and career-preparation experience, all while making a difference in the lives of those the site serves in the St. Louis community.
+Students can gain valuable work and career-preparation experience while making a difference in the lives of those the site serves in the St. Louis community.

 - Contact: Bobby Wassel